Illustration of writing an article on a laptop

 Read more

 Welcome to Research Friday!
 As part of a continuing weekly series, each Friday we invite a nonprofit expert to highlight a research report or study and discuss how it can inform and improve day-to-day nonprofit practice.
-Today, we welcome Marissa Theisen of Arizona Grantmakers Forum to discuss findings from the 2010 Arizona Giving Report.
+We welcome your comments and feedback.

 Read more